banneduser/et/README.md

 ET is a framework for allowing for more communication between phones and PCs.
 It is also a framework for making the creation of ad-hoc computer clusters super simple.

-It currently consists of two primary tools:
+It currently consists of two tools:
-- beam, a tool to seemlessly interact with an exchange state with an upward provider, such as a phone
+- beam, a tool to interact with, and exchange state with an 'upstream provider', such as a phone
-- probe, a tool to understand and configure an ad-hoc cluster
+- probe, a tool to examine, create and configure an ad-hoc cluster

+I'm pretty committed to this tool, so you can expect to see commits here for... years, honestly.
+It's a long way from finished.
+You should consider the current status a definite pre-alpha.

-## Alright, how do I reach warp speed?
+## Alright, how do **I** reach warp speed?

 At the moment, this is pretty much just a tool for making it really, really easy to integrate your PC with your phone.

-To make it tick, you'll need a POSIX environment on your phone.
-It doesn't need to be rooted, just download Termux on the Google Play store, and run 'sshd', the SSH daemon.
+To make it work, you'll need a POSIX shell environment on your phone.
+It doesn't need to be rooted, just download the app 'Termux' on the Google Play store.
+Install and run 'sshd', the SSH daemon.
 It should spawn an SSH server on port 8022.

-Find out your phone's IP address, and that's all you need.
+Find out your phone's IP address.

 Then, download these scripts, and run setup.sh.